dictation-toolbox/Caster/docs/readthedocs/Installation/Windows/Kaldi_Windows.md

 ## 1. Python

-- First Download and install [Python v2.7.18 64-bit](https://www.python.org/downloads/release/python-2718/) or [Python 3](https://www.python.org/downloads/release/python-381/) listed as `Windows x86-64 MSI installer`.
+- First Download and install [Python 3](https://www.python.org/downloads/release/python-388/) listed as `Windows x86-64 MSI installer`.

     Make sure to select `Add python to path`.
-This can be done manually by searching for "edit environment variables for your account" and adding your Python27 or Python 3 folder to the list of Path values.
+This can be done manually by searching for "edit environment variables for your account" and adding your Python 3 folder to the list of Path values.

     Be sure the `wheel` package is installed.
 It can be installed with `pip install wheel` on a command line.
 You may need to update pip by running `pip install --upgrade pip` first.